-With features including dynamic discounting and personalisation, we are driving revenue uplifts of +15% and average order value uplifts of +12%
+With features including dynamic discounting and personalisation, we are driving revenue uplifts of +15% and average order value uplifts of +12%.

-Bundling is contributing 25% of overall sales.
-Thanks to amazing client support we are finalists for Best Ecommerce Product of 2017 from The Ecommerce Awards and Retail Systems Awards.
+Bundling is contributing up to 25% of overall sales.
+Thanks to amazing client support we are one of Retail Week's '20 Hot Retail Tech to Watch in 2018'.
 We use AI to solve a real business problem and are the first to bring this to market.